Inference

 The debug client first authenticates with a GET request to

-which returns a bearer token, which is then set in future request headers.After authenticating, the
+/auth/callback/debugwhich returns a bearer token, which is then set in future request headers.After authenticating, the

-for session.The script then collects the user prompt.
+DebugClientcreates a "chat" by posting to/chats, which returns achat_idfor session.The script then collects the user prompt.

 The

-in the headers to let the server know we are awaiting an event stream.The response is then used to instantiate an SSEClient, which - via its events() method, returns an iterable that can be used to print out inference results, one token at a time.
+{backend_url}/chats/{chat_id}/messages/{message_id}/events.
+Critically, in thisget()method of requests, thestream=Trueis passed, meaning that the response content will not be immediately downloaded but rather streamed.
+Additionally, the actual GET request must have"Accept": "text/event-stream"in the headers to let the server know we are awaiting an event stream.The response is then used to instantiate an SSEClient, which - via its events() method, returns an iterable that can be used to print out inference results, one token at a time.

 After exhausting the events iterable (ie inference is complete), the user is prompted for a new message.